 While money is appreciated and can always be used, resources such as quality animal feed, medicine, veterinarian equipment, and so on, are also needed.
 For people who aren’t cash-rich this might be a better option as you could collect items needed from other animal lovers in your home country.

 Always check with the organisation or individual you want to help as to what their needs are before you do your packing.
-Better than carting over some things that could easily be purchased here, which supports small businesses in Siem Reap, such as pet food.
+It’s better than carting over some things that could easily be purchased here, which supports small businesses in Siem Reap, such as pet food.

 Donate Your Time